kushagra-DNN/kushagra-DNN/README.md

 # Sequential deep learning models for prediction of potent BACE1 hits
 **Summary**

 This repository contains data used for JCIM paper: **Sequential Deep Learning Models Driven Novel Virtual Screening Workflow for the Identification and Biological Evaluation of BACE1 Inhibitors.** All the constructed hyperparameter tuned DNN models trained on 10 datasets with different random seeds were assigned a task to make a prediction on the screening library.
-Also, given files in this repository includes docking poses of all the predicted hits.

 The labelled 10 datasets provided in the folder balance_chem_pub contains files in csv format.
 Moreover external validation set is also given in external_validation_set folder containing decoy dataset.